Talentrator/Prograchallenges.com/README.md

 # _Contribute_
 ### You can join the [telegram group](https://https://t.me/joinchat/2nmp7Kiyrq4yNjJi) for Contribution, there you will find very friendly people who can help you out
+### The technologies which we are using are as follows -
+1. Vue.Js cli
+2. Vuex
+3. Vue router
+4. Firebase
+### You can check our code repo to get an idea of the structure
 <br>

 # _Our Sponsor_